Early life and career of Thomas Jefferson: Marriage and family

 After practicing as a circuit lawyer for several years, Jefferson married the 23-year-old widow Martha Wayles Skelton.
 The wedding was celebrated on January 1, 1772, at Martha's home, an estate called 'The Forest' near Williamsburg, Virginia.
 Martha Jefferson was described as attractive, gracious and popular with their friends; she was a frequent hostess for Jefferson and managed the large household.
 They were said to have a happy marriage.
 She read widely, did fine needle work and was an amateur musician.
 Jefferson played the violin and Martha was an accomplished piano player.
-It is said that she was attracted to Thomas largely because of their mutual love of music.
+It is said that she was attracted to Jefferson largely because of their mutual love of music.
 One of the wedding gifts he gave to Martha was a "forte-piano".
 During the ten years of their marriage, she had six children: Martha, called Patsy, (1772–1836); Jane (1774–1775); a stillborn or unnamed son in 1777; Mary Wayles (1778–1804), called Polly; Lucy Elizabeth (1780–1781); and Lucy Elizabeth (1782–1784) (Note: While the news from Francis Eppes, with whom Lucy was staying, did not reach Jefferson until 1785, in an undated letter, it is clear that the year of her death was 1784 from another letter to Jefferson from James Currie dated 20 November 1784.).
 Two survived to adulthood.

 After her father John Wayles died in 1773, Martha and her husband Jefferson inherited his 135 slaves, 11,000 acres and the debts of his estate.
 These things took Jefferson and other co-executors of the estate years to pay off, which contributed to his financial problems.
 Among the slaves were Betty Hemings and her 10 children; the six youngest were half-siblings of Martha Wayles Jefferson, as they are believed to have been children of her father, and they were three-quarters European in ancestry.
 The youngest, an infant, was Sally Hemings.
 As they grew and were trained, all the Hemings family members were assigned to privileged positions among the slaves at Monticello, as domestic servants, chefs, and highly skilled artisans.